 Too much exercise

 Yep, that wasn’t a typo.
 While ripping it up in the gym burns tons of calories, it will also burn you out.
 Stick to a regular workout schedule that consists of about 3 to 4 days per week and remain faithful to it.
 Too much of anything can never be good for you.

 It can be extremely challenging to disconnect from the world even after a long day at work.
-Don’t find yourself trapped in the “just checking my Instagram really quick” trap because before you know it, 2 hours has passed you by and all you’ve accomplished is knowing one more thing about the Kardashians and deleting a few junk emails.
+Don’t find yourself trapped in the “just checking my Instagram really quick” trap because before you know it, 2 hours have passed you by.
+Then, all you’ve accomplished is knowing one more thing about the Kardashians and deleting a few junk emails.
 Rather than being glued to your television or laptop screen, take the last hour before bed to shut off all technology.

 You can sleep for as long as your body allows you but still wake up tired because of bad sleeping habits.
 This includes drinking too much caffeine, sleeping with a pet or baby, or a noisy background.
 Additionally, it’s best to stick to the same bedtime daily to avoid confusing your body and waking up at odd intervals or not being able to fall asleep on time.

 If you’re the type of person who loves munching on something before the lights are out, you may want to trade in your chips for a fruit bowl.
 Eating foods with too much salt or fat will stimulate brain waves causing nightmares as opposed to sweet dreams.
 Some better bedtime snacks include bananas, turkey sandwiches, almonds, or a cup of milk.